In This Article

 How to Use It

-Sunscreen with an SPF of 30 should be applied to dry skin 30 minutes before sun exposure and should be reapplied every two hours and after swimming or sweating, according to the Skin Cancer Foundation.
-Nazarian stresses the importance of application order when it comes to sunscreen, stressing that you apply it to clean, dry skin before you apply your moisturizer or makeup.
+According to the Skin Cancer Foundation, sunscreen with an SPF of 30 should be applied to dry skin 30 minutes before sun exposure and should be reapplied every two hours and after swimming or sweating.
+Nazarian stresses the importance of application order when it comes to sunscreen, stressing that you apply it to clean, dry skin before applying your moisturizer or makeup.
 When using sunscreen on your entire body, use one ounce of the formula (that's about the size of a shot glass) to make sure your skin is sufficiently covered.

 The Best Products With Octinoxate

 Loved by both King and Nazarian for its multitasking capabilities, this tinted formula, which contains octinoxate, is a great everyday option.
-"Easiest way to streamline your routine," Nazarian says, "It contains sun-protective ingredients to shield skin from UV light, but it also has anti-aging ingredients such as peptides and antioxidants and comes in a tinted form for subtle coverage."
+"It's the easiest way to streamline your routine," Nazarian says, "It contains sun-protective ingredients to shield skin from UV light, but it also has anti-aging ingredients such as peptides and antioxidants and comes in a tinted form for subtle coverage."

 For those with acne-prone skin, King and Nazarian recommend this lightweight, octinoxate-based sunscreen.
 "This is a classic favorite because it is non-comedogenic, so it doesn’t cause breakouts or acne and contains niacinamide to calm sensitive skin," Nazarian says.
 Although it applies clear with no visible residue, it also comes in a tinted version.